uptane/uptane.github.io/docs/deployment/best-practices.md

 #### 2.1.2.1 Symmetric key server

-If you choose to use symmetric ECU keys, it would be a good idea to store the keys on an isolated, separate key server, rather than in the inventory database.
+If you choose to use symmetric ECU keys, the keys SHOULD be stored on an isolated, separate key server, rather than in the inventory database.
 This separate key server can then expose only two very simple operations to the Director:

 1. Check the signature on an ECU version report.
 2. Given an ECU identifier and an image identifier, encrypt the image for that ECU.